-Agribusiness small and medium enterprises (SMEs) are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.
+Agribusiness small and medium-sized enterprises (SMEs) are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.

 Africa’s food market, valued at about US$313 billion a year in 2013, could triple by 2030, with investments in infrastructure, smart business and trade policies and a dynamic agribusiness sector linking farmers with consumers in growing urban areas, according to a World Bank report on the potential of agribusiness in Africa.

 The World Bank Group works to improve infrastructure and bolster support services, to strengthen food value chains, and increase market access for smallholder farmers.

 The Bank works with countries to build solid road networks and expand access to reliable electricity, water supply and information and communication technology.
 It also supports infrastructure that improves product delivery while minimizing loss, such as storage facilities, dedicated agriculture port terminals, and facilities for processing agriculture products.
 The right infrastructure can reduce transaction costs for farmers, help subsistence farmers scale up to commercial agriculture, improve processing of agriculture products, and reduce post-harvest losses.

 Smallholders can improve their livelihoods by reaching consumers beyond their local markets.
 Through producer organizations, the Bank helps farmers scale up their operations and lower costs by providing access to information and communications technology, business development services, education and other opportunities to increase their revenues.